AnkurDuttaHQ/Practicerepo/README.md

-This repo is basicaly is my practice projects based
+This repo is basicaly on my practice projects based